-You can zoom the image by pressing the [4] zoom button (page 67).
+You can zoom in on the image by rotating the zoom controller towards (page 67).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.

-2. Use [◀] and [▶] to scroll between images.
+2. Use [◄] and [▶] to scroll between images.